Sharon Fekrat, MD

 1. One additional letter of reference from a professional who knows you

 3. A good quality copy of your undergraduate, graduate, and medical school transcripts

 You may mail these documents to Jessica Hill, Vitreoretinal Surgery Fellowship Administrative Director, 2351 Erwin Road, DUMC 3802, Durham, NC 27710 or scan and email to email@example.com

 Fellowship for Foreign Nationals

 Duke does not provide immigration sponsorship for fellows.
 However, we have many visitors who come for a maximum of one year to observe vitreoretinal clinics and surgery and research, but hands-on patient care is not permitted.
-If you would like to come for a visit as a “Visiting Observer” or “Visiting Research Scholar” please contact: Crystal Solomon, Duke Eye Center, Box 3802, Durham, NC 27710 or by telephone 919-684-8434 or by e-mail at firstname.lastname@example.org
+If you would like to come for a visit as a “Visiting Observer” or “Visiting Research Scholar” please contact: Jessica Hill, Duke Eye Center, Box 3802, Durham, NC 27710 or by telephone 919-684-8434 or by e-mail at firstname.lastname@example.org